Things To Do

 New to the Park?
 Start Your Visit Here:

-The park's visitor center is in the historic "Oil House" which is part of the larger Ford Assembly Plant complex.
+The visitor center is located in the historic "Oil House," which is part of the larger Ford Assembly Plant complex.
 We recommend making the visitor center your first stop.
-We provide interactive and educational exhibits as well as a variety of park films, which show in our theater on a regular schedule.
-Entry to the visitor center and the films are free.
-Enjoy some pre-visit audio programs to enhance your park experience.
+We provide interactive and educational exhibits, as well as a variety of park films, which show in our theater on a regular schedule.
+Admission to the visitor center and films are free.
+Enhance your park experience with our pre-visit audio programs.

-Explore the Sites of the Richmond WWII Home Front
+Explore the Historic Sites of Richmond's WWII Home Front

 Richmond, California is the home to many locations that were part of the WWII Home Front history, in addtion to sites that now pay tribute to those stories.
 After you have spent time enjoying the exhibits and park films at the visitor center, you can begin to explore the city.
 We have several ways to help you on your journey.
 You can use the official NPS app for an audio and GPS-based experience, you can look through the Places to Go page and gather information on a specific site, or even pick up a modified tour map at the visitor center.
 The NPS app provides the most comprehensive guide.